Comparative case: Examples

 Mari also uses the comparative case in regards to languages, when denoting the language a person is speaking, writing, or hearing.
 Then, however, the accentuation varies slightly from the standard case.
 Usually, the suffix is not stressed.
 When it is used with languages, however, it is stressed.

+In another Uralic language, Erzya-Mordvin, the comparative case suffix is -ška.
+The case is generally used to indicate similarity in size or quantity, e.g.:

 An example of the comparative case marking the noun serving as the standard of comparison comes from the Chechen suffix -l.
 For example, in (2) it appears on sha 'ice' in shal shiila 'cold as ice':

 Similarly, in the Turkic language Sakha (Yakut), the noun serving as the standard of comparison can be marked with the comparative case suffix -TĀGAr as in (3):